bgamari/ghc-wiki-import/explicit-call-stack.md

 >
 >
-> This is the subject of Peter Wortman's PhD.
+> Addressing these challenges is the subject of Peter Wortman's PhD.
 He has a paper [
 > Causality of Optimized Haskell: What is burning our cycles?](http://eprints.whiterose.ac.uk/77401/), and an implementation is well advanced (not quite yet in HEAD, May 2014).
 >
 >